English language requirement

-Previously, we stated that any application for a new or renewal private hire driver's licence that was received on or after 14 October 2016 had until 30 April 2019 to provide evidence that they comply with the English language requirement.
+Any application for a new or renewal private hire driver's licence that was received on or after 14 October 2016 have until 30 September 2021 to provide evidence that they comply with the English language requirement (ELR).

-No further action is needed by anyone who has submitted satisfactory evidence that they comply with the ELR, unless TfL contacts them to request anything further.
-If a licensee or applicant has not yet provided evidence, they now have until 30 September 2020 to do so.
+No further action is needed by anyone who has submitted satisfactory evidence that they comply with the ELR, unless we contact them to request anything further.
+If a licensee or applicant has not yet provided evidence, they now have until 30 September 2021 to do so.

-Anyone applying for a new licence, or seeking to renew their licence on or after 1 October 2020 will need to satisfy the English language requirement before a licence will be granted.
+Anyone applying for a new licence or seeking to renew their licence on or after 1 October 2021 will need to satisfy the English language requirement before a licence will be granted.